 What are some other credit card fees?

-- Foreign transaction fees: this is a percentage of the Australian dollar value of a transaction made in a currency outside of Australian dollars.
+- Foreign transaction fees: This is a percentage of the Australian dollar value of a transaction made in a currency outside of Australian dollars that’s charged on some cards.

-- ATM cash advance fees: a fee charged when you use your card to withdraw money from an ATM using your credit card.
-According to Canstar’s data this could cost you as much as 29.50% of the withdrawal.
+- ATM cash advance fees: A fee charged by some credit cards providers when you use your card to withdraw money from an ATM using your credit card.
+Note a higher interest rate may also apply to these ‘cash advances’ and there may not be an interest-free period on those amounts, meaning you would be charged interest immediately.

-- Late payment fees: a fee charged for failing to meet the minimum repayment on your card by the due date.
+- Late payment fees: A fee charged for failing to meet the minimum repayment on your card by the due date.
+Interest would also be charged on the balance if you don’t pay it off each month.

-- Replacement card fees: while around two-thirds of the cards we rate don’t charge this, some providers might charge you a fee in the event that you lose your card and need a new one
+- Replacement card fees: Some providers might charge you a fee in the event that you lose your card and need a new one.

-- Balance transfer fees: this can be charged when you bring across your existing credit card debt to a new credit card, and is typically between 1-3% of the amount you are transferring across.
+- Balance transfer fees: This may be charged if you bring across your existing credit card debt to a new credit card.
+It is usually a percentage of the balance being transferred.

 - Additional cardholder fees: a fee charged on some cards if you have another cardholder linked to your account.

-It’s very important to be aware of the fees you’re paying on your credit cards.
-If you’re not, then check your Product Disclosure Statement.
+It’s important to be aware of the fees you’re paying on your credit cards.
+The Product Disclosure Statement is designed to outline this and other important aspects of your card.

 Pros and cons of no annual fee credit cards

-Below is a quick summary of the pros and cons of having a credit card with no annual fee.
-Note that every credit card is different, so these points may not apply to all of them.
+Below is a quick summary of some of the potential pros and cons of having a credit card with no annual fee.

-- Can come with some useful promotions, perks such as a rewards program and special offers
+- May still come with some useful perks, such as access to a rewards program

-- They may be basic products and come with no rewards program or other extra features you may be looking for (but as you can see in the tables above this isn’t always the case)
+- May be basic products and come with no rewards program or other extra features you may be looking for

-- The annual fee may only be $0 for a limited time or as long as you meet certain requirements, which might not suit your circumstances
+- May only have a $0 annual fee for a limited time or as long as you meet certain requirements, which might not suit your circumstances

 Is a no annual fee credit card right for me?

 This depends.
-Before applying for one, think about how much you spend on your credit card, whether you pay in full before the end of the interest-free period and what features suit your lifestyle and preferences.
-If you spend thousands a month and love to earn rewards points, then its possible you could do better with a card that has an annual fee but also offers good rewards value.
+Before applying for one, think about how much you will be likely to spend on your credit card, whether you will be able to pay off the balance in full before the end of the interest-free period and what features suit your lifestyle and spending habits.
+For some customers, the card benefits could offset the annual fee or even exceed it, while for others, the cost could be greater than the value of the perks on offer.

-Likewise, if you travel a lot, then a card with an annual fee that gives you exclusive access to your favourite airport lounge could offer you more value.
-Some people who regularly carry forward a balance on their card each month find a credit card with a low interest rate might make more sense than a credit card with no annual fee that might have a higher interest rate.
+Similarly, some people who regularly carry forward a balance on their card each month find a credit card with a low interest rate might make more sense for them.